octoblu/meshblu-koans/exercises/reset_token/problem.md

 # Hints
 -- You should install/require meshblu-http and create a new meshblu-http instance, with no params

--- After you register a new device, you should create a new meshblu-http instance, with an object containing the uuid and token
+-- After you register a new device, you should create a new meshblu-http instance, with an object containing the response uuid and token

 -- resetToken() has two params: uuid and a callback function(error, response)